RHFieldProductManagement/baremetal-ipi-lab/03-configure-local-registry-cache.md

 be06131e5dc4  docker.io/library/registry:2  /etc/docker/regis...
 2 minutes ago  Up 39 seconds ago         poc-registry
 ~~~

+We can further validate the registry is functional by using a curl command and passing the user/password to the registry URL.
+Note here I do not have to use a bcrypt formatted password.

 ~~~bash
 [cloud-user@provision scripts]$ curl -u dummy:dummy -k https://provision.$GUID.students.osp.opentlc.com:5000/v2/_catalog
 {"repositories":[]}
 ~~~

+Now that our registry pod is up and we have validated it working lets configure the httpd cache pod which will store our Red Hat CoreOS images locally.
+The first step is to create some directory structures and add the appropriate permissions:

 ~~~bash
 [cloud-user@provision scripts]$ export IRONIC_DATA_DIR=/nfs/ocp/ironic